mileyzjq/571F_Project/README.md

 $ python feature_model.py
 ```

 To run, our python version is 3.7, make sure that the path has been changed accordingly if you do not have python locally.
 Any project issue, please contact us.
+If you open the project on pyCharm, you could also run train.py directly.
 ```bash
 $ cd prediction
 $ sh run_demo.sh